twhite96/gatsby-dev-research/index.md

 - [[Dev Blogs]]

 ## Math/Programming Explorations
-> Progamming has made me better at math.
+> Programming has made me better at math.
 So now I want to explore the connection betweeen math and programming.

 - [[Mathematical Composite Functions]]
 - [[Function Composition]]